-Completion of a USD100m non-recourse discount facility for sales to China Tobacco International and subsidiaries.
-2018 Official opening of the Nilus processing facility in Uganda by the Speaker of the House of the Parliament of Uganda Soft launch of White Charcoal, a renewable bio mass fuel for cooking and heating in Tanzania April 2020 -Viridium Holdings ltd was registered in Mauritius.
+2018 Completion of a USD100m non-recourse discount facility for sales to China Tobacco International and subsidiaries.
+Official opening of the Nilus processing facility in Uganda by the Speaker of the House of the Parliament of Uganda Soft launch of White Charcoal, a renewable bio mass fuel for cooking and heating in Tanzania 2020 April 2020 -Viridium Holdings Itd was registered in Mauritius.
 A 100% group owned entity responsible for the development and marketing of sustainable products for replacement of wood as a fuel source within Africa primarily in Tanzania and Zimbabwe.
-2020 The state of the s December 2020- Premium acquired a majority stake (61%) in Tobacco Products International FZE a cut rag manufacturer located in the Ras Al Kamiah free trade zone.
+December 2020- Premium acquired a majority stake (61%) in Tobacco Products International FZE a cut rag manufacturer located in the Ras Al Kamiah free trade zone.
 The board has since approved to purchase the balance of 39% which will be concluded before 31st march 2021.
+2021 March 2021- Premium acquired the remaining shares of Tobacco Products International FZE.
+Viridium purchased 100% of Agriventures Tanzania primarily to expand the groups diversification program by gaining access to a farmer base that produces organically sourced and sustainably produced cardamom for the export market.